Insights and Resources • PUBLISHED 1/4/2021

 SMS vs MMS message examples

-In today's rapidly evolving digital landscape, understanding the nuances between SMS and MMS messaging is crucial for businesses seeking to optimize communication strategies.
-With [6.9 billion smartphone users][1] worldwide in 2023, leveraging the right messaging service for your unique needs is more important than ever.
+Understanding the nuances between SMS and MMS messaging is crucial for businesses seeking to optimize communication strategies.
+With 6.9 billion smartphone users worldwide and 87% of businesses reporting that SMS or MMS is a very important part of their marketing strategy, leveraging the right messaging service for your unique needs is more important than ever.

-Although [SMS][3] and [MMS][4] may appear similar, they offer distinct capabilities and use cases.
-In this comprehensive guide, we'll delve into the key differences between SMS and MMS as well as their applications in person-to-person (P2P) and application-to-person (A2P) messaging.
-We’ll also help you determine which messaging type best suits your business requirements.
+Although SMS and MMS may appear similar, they offer distinct capabilities and use cases.
+This comprehensive guide will explore the key differences between SMS and MMS and their applications in person-to-person (P2P) and application-to-person (A2P) messaging.
+We’ll also help you determine which messaging type best suits your business requirements, arming you with the insights needed to harness the full potential of your communication strategy.

 Understanding SMS and MMS

 SMS and MMS are two distinct messaging protocols that cater to different communication needs.
-In this section, we'll explore the fundamental differences between SMS and MMS, including their features and unique use cases, to give you a deeper understanding of these widely used messaging services.
+In this section, we'll explore the fundamental differences between SMS and MMS, including their features and unique use cases, to better understand these widely used messaging services.

 What is SMS?